bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

 Java Management Extensions (JMX) is a technology to read and write runtime information from Java processes.
-This allows tools to monitor the state of an |ivy-engine|, e.g. with :ref:`visualvm`, Java Mission Control, Nagios, Prometheus, etc.
+This allows tools to monitor the state of an |ivy-engine|, e.g. with VisualVM, Java Mission Control, Nagios, Prometheus, etc.

 A monitoring tool running on the same machine and with the same user